Senior specialists Diagnosis-first No junior account handling

 No plugin: Upload a robots.txt file to your site's root via FTP/SSH.
 WordPress will serve the static file in preference to the virtual one.
 Test by visiting https://yourdomain.com/robots.txt in incognito.

-AI engines use heading structure to understand what a page is about and how its subtopics relate.
-The audit penalises pages that have more than one H1, that skip levels (H1 directly to H3, no H2), or that have fewer than five total H2 + H3 headings on a substantive page.
+AI engines use headings to map the page.
+The audit flags pages with more than one H1, skipped levels (H1 jumping to H3), or fewer than five H2/H3 headings on a substantive page.

 The fix